 For years, I was frustrated by the quality of my sleep.
-One day, I’d wake up refreshed after just 6 hours of sleep, but another I spent fatigued, even after getting the “recommended” 8 hours of shuteye.
-Given how important proper sleep is to brainpower, health and overall well-being, I wanted to optimize how I spent my nights.
+One day, I would wake up refreshed after just 6 hours of sleep, but another I spent fatigued, even after getting the “recommended” 8 hours of shuteye.
+Given how important proper sleep is to brainpower, health and overall well-being, I wanted to optimize how I slept through the nights.

 As many struggle to get a good night’s sleep, I decided to lay down how I measured, understood and optimized mine.
 Here’s my guide to sleeping better with technology.

-Getting started with improving sleep quality: Finding the problem
+Getting started with improving sleep quality: Step 1, Finding the problem

-A mistake people often make when wanting to use technology to live better is rushing to buy a wearable device.
+A mistake people often make when they want to use technology to live better is rushing to buy a wearable device.
 Devising a way to optimize your life is up to you.
 A wearable can help you, for sure, but only with the data.
 It is only you who can change your own lifestyle.
 I wrote about my system here.

 As each health tracker has different features, you must find the one that can solve YOUR problem.
 So the first step is understanding the problem itself.

-I knew I wasn’t satisfied with my sleep quality, but to understand more, I started scoring my sleep every day.
+I knew my sleep quality was not satisfactory, but to understand more, I started scoring my sleep every day.
 To learn exactly what I measured, check my free, step by step guide to hacking sleep.

 Making a simple graph in an Excel spreadsheet made it clear that I regularly make mistakes before going to bed, as my subjective sleep quality often plummeted.
-But the change in quality didn’t depend greatly on time spent sleeping, or other often cited factors in sleep quality.
-So the scores helped me realize there are many things to improve, but without precise data about sleep quality, the best I could hope for was trial and error approach.
+But the change in quality did not depend very much on the actual sleep time or other often cited factors in sleep quality.
+So the scores helped me realize there are many things to improve, but without precise data about my sleep quality, the best I could hope for was a “trial and error” approach.
 To dig deeper into what made certain nights refreshing and others frustrating, I needed more data.
 It was time to look for a wearable device.

-I purchased a small device, Withings Pulse, which, worn on the wrist, measures sleep quality.
-I chose it because it offers detailed sleep data such as how much time it took to fall asleep; how long light and deep sleep periods I had; and that is what I needed.
+I purchased a small device, Withings Pulse.
+I chose it because it offers detailed sleep data such as how much time it takes to fall asleep; how long light and deep sleep periods are; and that is what I needed.
 It was also affordable with a cost of about 90 EUR.

-Now that I had found out how high quality sleep looks like for me with help from Withings Pulse, it was time to find out how to get more of it.
-The device couldn’t help me do this, so it was time for some experimentation.
+Now that I had found out how high quality sleep looks like for me, it was time to find out how to get more of it.
+The devices could not help me do this, so it was time for some experimentation.